Political Science (PSCI)

 JUDICIAL POLITICS AND BEHAVIOR

 Examination of the contemporary dominant form of conflict: civil war.
 Discussion of the political, economic, and institutional sources of civil conflict; determinants of length and intensity; the actors involved and their diverse motivations and actions; the various consequences; and finally, some potential solutions.
-Prerequisite: PSCI 140, 160 or CJCR 346; or consent of instructor.
+Prerequisite: PSCI 140, PSCI 160, CJCR 346, or consent of instructor.
 Alternate years.
+Fulfills Global Cultural Diversity Requirement.

 Application of the various theories of interstate conflict, grounded in traditional theories of international relations.
 An examination of the following questions: where, when, and why do wars start?
 Why should we care?
 Can war achieve peace?
-Or are there alternative paths to peace?
-Prerequisite: PSCI 160, or consent of instructor.
+Are there alternative paths to peace?
+Prerequisite: PSCI 160 or consent of instructor.
+Fulfills Global Cultural Diversity Requirement.
 Alternate years.

 Examination of the causes and strategies of terrorism as well as potential solutions.
 Students engage a variety of theories and debate whether terrorism has psychological, religious, cultural, and/or rational causes.
-Terrorism as a strategy is also studied, with particular attention to primary texts on insurgency and counterinsurgency.
+Also examines terrorism as a strategy, with particular attention to primary texts on insurgency and counterinsurgency.
 Application of what we have learned in an effort to evaluate a number of potential solutions.
-Prerequisite: PSCI 140, 160 or CJCR 346; or consent of instructor.
+Prerequisite: PSCI 140, PSCI 160, CJCR 346, or consent of instructor.
+Fulfills Global Cultural Diversity Requirement.
 Alternate years.

 WAR AND PEACE IN THE MIDDLE EAST

 Is the Middle East an exceptionally dangerous region?
 If so, why?
 Examination of the geography, history, religions, and politics as well as the region’s chances for peace.
-Prerequisite: PSCI 140 or 160, or consent of the instructor.
+Prerequisite: PSCI 140, 160, or consent of instructor.
+Fulfills Global Cultural Diversity Requirement.
 Alternate years.

 AMERICAN FOREIGN POLICY

 The U.S. role in the world in geographic, strategic, historical, and ideological perspectives, plus an examination of the domestic forces shaping U.S. policy.
-Prerequisite: PSCI 160, or consent of the instructor.
+Prerequisite: PSCI 160 or consent of the instructor.
+Fulfills Global Cultural Diversity Requirement.
 Alternate years.

 Students may receive academic credit for serving as interns in structured learning situations with a wide variety of public and private agencies and organizations.
 Students have served as interns with the Public Defender’s Office, the Lycoming County Court Administrator, and the Williamsport City government.